hindu-comm/mail_stream_indology/2016/03/_Taittiriya_Aranyaka/212__Ajit_Gargeshwari.md

 Regarding Taittiriya Brahmana with Sayana's commentary, Anandashram has published it.
 There is areprint by Nag Publishers of Delhi.

-​Bhattabhaskara's commentary on Kanda 4 (which incidentally contain the Rudram and Chamakam) is not available.
+Bhattabhaskara's commentary on Kanda 4 (which incidentally contain the Rudram and Chamakam) is not available.
 Volumes 6 & 7 were never published.
 The published volumes contain all the other Kandas.
 A much better place to download them from is: http://archive.org/details/taittiriya